TokyoWars/arcade-legends-3-batocera/docs/controls.md

 This document explains how the original Arcade Legends 3 controls are translated into standard Linux input devices that Batocera and MAME can use.

-The goal of the project was to keep the original cabinet controls, trackball, wiring, and controller/interface electronics rather than replace everything with generic USB arcade encoders.
+The goal of the project was to preserve the original cabinet controls, trackball, wiring, and controller/interface electronics rather than replace them with generic USB arcade encoders.

 The custom AL3 bridge acts as the compatibility layer between the original cabinet hardware and Linux.